-The energy market is in crisis, with extreme volatility in energy wholesale prices leading to the collapse of multiple energy companies in the last 12 months.
+The energy market is in crisis, with extreme volatility in energy wholesale prices leading to huge increases for bills in 2022.

-The market is regulated by the Office of Gas and Electricity Markets, known as Ofgem Authority, whose role is to protect consumers by promoting competition and setting the price cap, which is a limit providers are allowed to charge you per unit of energy.
-It’s directly linked to wholesale energy costs and will next be updated in October 2022, it’ll then be reviewed every 3 months.
+The market is regulated by the Office of Gas and Electricity Markets, known as Ofgem Authority, whose role is to protect consumers by promoting competition and fair practise within the industry.

-This page provides and overview of the major UK energy providers, summarises recent industry news, and gives some advice and tips, as well as sources for further support.
+This page provides an overview of the major UK energy suppliers, summarises recent industry news, and gives some advice and tips, as well as sources for further support.

 Contents of this page

-The top 8 providers account for 80% of the UK gas and electricity market.
+The top 8 suppliers account for 80% of the UK gas and electricity market.

-Our expert take on how to get the best energy provider for your household.
-Our independent and honest reviews of each provider collate information from trusted sources into one place to guide you in finding the best solution for your electricity and gas needs.
+Our expert take on how to get the best energy supplier for your household.
+Our independent and honest reviews of each supplier collate information from trusted sources into one place to guide you in finding the best solution for your electricity and gas needs.

 This is a worrying time for households as the energy crisis means that bills are at unprecedented levels.
 This guide gives information on how the government is helping households and what other benefits you may be eligible for.